 - Does the job complete without error or is an error generated and what does it tell you?
 Following the suggested action in the error will most likely resolve the issue.

 - Is there information which could be relevant in Alerts or Faults?
-Was the a proceeding fault or alert to a failed action or job?
+Was there a proceeding fault or alert to a failed action or job?
 Addressing these faults/alerts could rectify the issue.

 - Verifying public keys: within the UI Enter login credentials for the source database and click 'Verify Credentials'.